-Interest income, foreign exchange gains or losses and impairment are recognised in profit or loss.
+Interest income and impairment are recognised in profit or loss.
 Gain or loss on derecognition is recognised in profit or loss.

 Fair value through other comprehensive income

 NT Build has a number of strategic investments in listed and unlisted entities over which they do not have significant influence nor control.
 These investments are carried at fair value with changes in fair value recognised in the profit and loss.